The YTV mission

 Nowa is an acomplished violinist and mandolinist.
 Born in North Carolina, he now lives in Shelburne with his wife Maria Delia, and plays original and jazz and Latin music and works as a luthier at his shop, Randolin Instruments on College Street in Burlington.
 From early 1980s to 2011 he has maintained and ran a repair business in Burlington with his friends and colleagues at Burlington Guitar and Amp.
 His own luthierie shop has grown to a full music store and repair center.
 Nowa also taught music ensemble at the Renaissance School in Shelburne.
 Nowa is also an ordained priest in the Zen Buddhist Tradition.
 He studied Zen under his teacher Sunyana Graef Sensei and has been a practicing Buddhist for over 20 years.
 ‘Nowa’ means, ‘energetic harmony and/or the capacity for peace.’
 He travels with his teacher and Sangha to Canada and Costa Rica, as well as the USA, and been on several pilgrimages to Japan and China.

 Danielle is passionate about all forms of traditional dance and music, especially Celtic rooted forms.
-She dances competitively in Scottish Highland, and is an active participant in step dancing and social dance in Canada.
-In 2015, she built The Ceilidh Barn at her home in Sheldon, Vermont, where she hosts house concerts and workshops, and sets up a personal studio space.
-A trained pastry chef, she owns and operates a small commercial bakery, BakeAria (named for her love of baking and classical singing).
-Danielle also works as a Booking Associate with FLi Artists, an agency focused in world and folk music.
-She is currently back in school working towards a degree in Arts Management.
+She dances competitively in Scottish Highland, and has been an active participant in step dancing and social dance in Canada.
+In 2015, she built The Ceilidh Barn at her home in Sheldon, Vermont, where she has hosted concerts and workshops, and where she set up a personal studio space.
+A trained pastry chef, she owns and operates a commercial bakery, BakeAria (named for her love of baking and classical singing).
+Danielle also works with a variety of presenting organizations, and created Canis Major Music, an agency focused in world and folk music.

-Kathleen has a background in education, ethnomusicology, collaborative ethnography, and public humanities administration.
-As a PhD student in Ethnomusicology at Brown University, Kathleen co-led an audio and video documentary project with Mbyá-Guarani musicians in southern Brazil.
-Kathleen has years of experience as an educator, having taught in both K-12 and higher education.
+Kate has a background in education, ethnomusicology, collaborative ethnography, and public humanities administration.
+As part of her PhD in Ethnomusicology at Brown University, Kate co-led an audio and video documentary project with Mbyá-Guarani musicians in southern Brazil.
+Kate has years of experience as an educator, having taught in both K-12 and higher education.
 She has additional years of experience teaching early childhood music and cello in private music studios.
-Kathleen received a BA in Hispanic Studies and a BM in Cello Performance from Pacific Lutheran University in Tacoma, WA, and a MA in Ethnomusicology at Brown University in Providence, RI.
-She lives in Chittenden County and is the Executive Director at the Vermont Folklife Center in Middlebury.
+Kate received a BA in Hispanic Studies and a BM in Cello Performance from Pacific Lutheran University in Tacoma, WA, and a MA in Ethnomusicology at Brown University in Providence, RI.
+She lives in Burlington and is the Executive Director at the Vermont Folklife Center in Middlebury.

 Mark is a consultant, educator and musician.
-He has worked with the Vermont Community Foundation, Save the Children, the Permanent Fund, Building Bright Futures and other organizations, and has taught at the University of Vermont, Castleton University and the University of Michigan.
-He has visited, taught and consulted with early childhood programs in China, Mongolia, Eastern Europe, and Bangladesh.
+He has worked with the Turrell Fund, the Vermont Community Foundation, Save the Children, the Permanent Fund, Building Bright Futures and others, and has taught at the University of Vermont, Castleton University and the University of Michigan.
+He has visited, taught and consulted with early learning and development programs in China, Mongolia, Eastern Europe, and Bangladesh.
 He lives in Fletcher with his wife Deborah Travis, who is the school nurse at the Westford Elementary School, and a watercolor artist who exhibits at a variety of galleries.
 Their only child Thomas died in 2001, 2 years after being diagnosed with leukemia.
-After several years working as a musician in Canada and the Midwest, he has been involved in working with young children as a profession for over 40 years, first in Michigan and then in Vermont.
+After several years working as a musician in Canada and the Midwest, he has been involved in working with young children and their families as a profession for over 45 years, first in Michigan and then in Vermont.
 He has been involved in organizing and presenting cultural events, founding and directing several non-profit arts organizations in Vermont, including the Champlain Valley Festival and Young Tradition Vermont, and continues to work with children and youth interested in learning and performing traditional music and dance.
-He consults with and advises a wide variety of arts presenting, education, professional and advocacy organizations.
+He consults with and advises a wide variety of arts, education, professional and advocacy organizations.